rust-lang/rust/text/0000-public-private-dependencies.md

 The feature will be called `public_private_dependencies` and it comes with one lint flag called `external_private_dependency`.
-For all intents and purposes this should be the extend of the new terms introduced in the beginning.
-This RFC however lays the groundwork for later providing aliasing so that a private dependencies could be forcefully re-exported as own types.
+For all intents and purposes this should be the extent of the new terms introduced in the beginning.
+This RFC however lays the groundwork for later providing aliasing so that a private dependency could be forcefully re-exported as own types.
 As such it might make sense to already consider what this will be referred to.